Department of Population Health

 HLTH 6373.
 Leading Change in Health Care Organizations.
 3 Hours.

-This course focuses on advanced theoretical concepts and applications in the areas of leadership, organizational development, team building, change management, and the particular challenges involved with leading change in health care organizations.
-The effects of the culture of change initiatives will be examined, as well as approaches to motivating organizations to create more openness to the capacity of change through competent leadership.
+Students focus on advanced theoretical concepts and applications in the areas of leadership, organizational development, team building, change management, and the particular challenges involved with leading change in health care organizations.
+The effects of the culture of change initiatives are examined as well as approaches to motivating organizations to create more openness to the capacity of change through competent leadership.

 HLTH 6384.
 Health Care Quality & Safety Capstone.
 3 Hours.

 This culminating course is designed to integrate all of the contextual material from the coursework included in the MS in Health Care Quality and Safety program.
 Emphasis is placed on the assimilation and application of health information, organizational processes, continuous improvement constructs, and operational and patient safety strategies.
 This course includes a student capstone project that focuses on assessment, planning, and evaluation about an emerging healthcare quality and safety issue.

 Prerequisite: Graduate standing, admission to the program, completion of HLTH 5355, HLTH 5371, HLTH 5373, HLTH 5378, HLTH 5384, and HLTH 6373.

 Students engage in a comprehensive review of the components of health program planning with emphasis on the socio-economical, cultural, and political factors that influence the health status of a community.
 Emphasis is focused on a comprehensive approach to health program planning and behavior change models.

 Students engage in a professional field experience conducted in an approved setting for health education within the medical community, workplace or school setting.
 The 300 hour practicum is facilitated under the supervision of a qualified health educator or approved preceptor.